Hungary's new central bank chief will need to woo investors

 Whether it was Matolcsy's advice or premier Orban's vision that has driven the European Union's most unconventional economic policy mix is under debate.

-Either way, Matolcsy took serious risks with Hungary's international reputation with big business, renationalizing private pension assets and financing personal income tax cuts at the expense of banks and multinationals.
+Either way, Matolcsy took serious risks with Hungary's international reputation with big business, renationalising private pension assets and financing personal income tax cuts at the expense of banks and multinationals.

 That policy mix made Hungary one of the few European Union members who could cut their budget deficit to below the bloc's ceiling, 3 percent of economic output, last year.